KrzysztofSTX/clove/connect/geth_example/multi_chain_guide.md

   ~~~~~~~~~
   $ geth attach ~/geth_example/chain2node2/geth.ipc
   ~~~~~~~~~
+  > NOTE: This is useful in case a terminal window does not initiate in some versions, or is busy mining.

   Set a variable in your bash profile to use as a shortcut for your folder of chains (named eth_chains here.
 Use the default ethereum folder or your own designated location):
   ~~~~~~~~~
   $ echo ‘export eth_chains=/Users/yourname/ethereum’ >>~/.bash_profile